dreamhost/dreamhost.css/docs/utilities/sass/variables.md

 layout: page
 ---

-<p class="t-l">Most interfaces can be created using css, but there are sass variables available for building custom elements or the framework itself.</p>
+<p class="t-4">Most interfaces can be created using css, but there are sass variables available for building custom elements or the framework itself.</p>

 <hr />